Move to: Previous Day

 has traditionally been dedicated to the Holy Name of Jesus.

-According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, the feast of the Holy Name of Jesus which is kept on the First Sunday in the year; but if this Sunday falls on January 1, 6, or 7, the feast is kept on January 2.
+According to the 1962 Calendar, the feast of the Holy Name of Jesus is kept on the First Sunday in the year but if this Sunday falls on January 1, 6, or 7, the feast is kept on January 2.